JosephLai241/shift/README.md

 ## Storing Data Into a SQLite Instance

 A SQLite instance `shifts.db` is created within the current working directory.
+A main `YEAR` table is created, containing the years that `shift` was run.
 The data is then stored in a table labeled with the current year, which is then linked to a sub-table labeled with the current month.

 This is an example of the database's relationships if you ran `shift` sometime during July 2021: